The Advantages and Disadvantages of Biomass Energy

 The argument for carbon balancing is that the biomass burned can only create the same amount of carbon dioxide that’s been absorbed by the plants during their lifetime, and so when they are burned, no new carbon dioxide has been created.

-Find out more about this on our page: Biomass Boilers: An Alternative to Gas Boilers?
+Find out more about this on our page: Biomass boilers: An alternative to gas boilers?

-Close up shot of biomass pellets burning
+Close up shot of biomass pellets burning, creating biomass energy

-Unfortunately, the use of biomass energy isn’t always straightforward, and can have unexpected implications, particularly in terms of the environment and food production.
+The use of biomass energy isn’t always straightforward, and can have unexpected implications, particularly in terms of the environment and food production.

-1. It may not be as green as it sounds
+It may not be as green as it sounds

-2. It’s not as efficient as fossil fuels
+It’s not as efficient as fossil fuels

-Compared to fossil fuels, biofuels like Ethanol are considerably less efficient, and often need to be mixed with fossil fuels such as petrol, diesel or coal to increase effectiveness.
+Compared to fossil fuels, biofuels, like Ethanol, are considerably less efficient, and often need to be mixed with fossil fuels such as petrol, diesel or coal to increase effectiveness.

 The lack of efficiency limits biomass energy being used at scale.

-3. It can cause deforestation
+It can cause deforestation

 Indonesia, for example, can claim both to be the third largest producer of biofuels in the world, and also in the top three countries for deforestation – largely linked to palm oil plantations.